karmaniverous/metastructure/README.md

 **Where other tools use an improved syntax & structure to ENCAPSULATE Terraform code, Metastructure uses a powerful set of templating features to GENERATE Terraform code.**

 Once you've generated your code, there it is: Terraform code, in all its WET glory!
-(You know: not DRY. 🤣) It leverages whtever features you built into your templates, and is hooked into the same linters & IDE extensions you already use.
+(You know: not DRY. 🤣) It leverages whatever features you built into your templates, and is hooked into the same linters & IDE extensions you already use.

 BUT...